Collision claims and quantum

 Division of liability may sometimes be straightforward but it is a pity not to maximise the legitimate recovery.

-This is a specialist area that forms part of the firm’s established practice, the team having the unique benefit of a senior in-house QC to opine on novel or complex issues.
+This is a specialist area that forms part of the firm’s established practice.
 We are regularly engaged by clients to prepare claim schedules and to review and advise on questionable third party claims.

 When it comes to collision damages Tatham Macinnes can add great value.